 If you’re considering the purchase of a vessel but can’t get there to see it in person or you would like a second set of eyes to look at it with you, we can perform a Walk-Through.
 We’ll provide you with a set of photos or even a real-time video conference (Skype, Zoom, Hangouts, Teams, Facetime, etc.) and our initial opinions to help you make your purchase decision.

-As part of a survey, we are happy to draw oil or coolant samples for a per-sample fee and send them to the lab for analysis.
-Samples typically take at least a week to turn around but can be expedited for an additional fee (we cannot promise any specific turn around time but we can expedite sending these to the lab for analysis.)
+As part of your survey, we are happy to draw oil or coolant samples for a per-sample fee and send them to the lab for analysis.
+Samples typically take at least a week to turn around but can be expedited for an additional fee (we cannot promise any specific turn-around time, but we can expedite sending these to the lab for analysis.)
 Please let us know at least 2 days in advance of your survey if you would like us to draw samples.

-Payment in full is due prior to the onboard inspection of the vessel and can be made via personal check, electronic transfer (Zelle, PayPal, Venmo, etc.) or credit card (Visa, Master Card, or American Express cards are accepted with a 3% courtesy fee).
+Payment in full is due prior to the onboard inspection of the vessel and can be made via personal check, electronic transfer (Zelle, PayPal, Venmo, Apple Pay, etc.) or credit card (Visa, Master Card, or Discover cards are accepted with a 3% courtesy fee).

 As licensed USCG Master Captains, we can help you deliver your vessel to/from the yard or to your new location or provide on-water instruction for you on your new vessel.
 Call us for information.